WordPress as a platform is ah-mazing but if you are new to it, WordPress terms can be confusing!

 Here they are in no particular order!

 These all mean pretty much the same thing.
-It’s the part of your website that you see after you’ve logged into WordPress.
-You reach that area by https://www.yourwebsitename.com/wp-admin
+It’s the part of your website that you see as soon as you log into WordPress.

 This is the person with the highest control of your site.
 Be super careful who you give admin rights to because that person has full access to everything on your site!

-A theme in WordPress can be thought of like a template.
-There are free themes and premium themes, which are the ones you pay for.
+A theme in WordPress is like a template.
+There are many free themes available, or you might choose to go with a premium theme, which you would pay for.

 You may also hear the terms Parent Theme or Child Theme.
 A Parent Theme is the main theme that you choose for your website.
 It has ALL of the files that are needed to make the theme work.

-But sometimes you need to make changes to some of the theme’s files in order to customize them to your liking.
-The problem is that if you make those changes to the Parent Theme and then the theme developer has an update to the theme, your changes may be overridden when you apply the update.
+If you decide to customize the theme, it’s important to not make those changes to the Parent theme.
+If you do and then the theme developer publishes an update to the theme, your changes may be overwritten when you apply the update.
+You would then have to go through and make all of those customizations again. 🙁

 Stands for “Cascading Style Sheets”.
 No, it’s not a waterfall!
 CSS controls your website’s style: page layouts, colors, and fonts are all determined with CSS.

 A featured image is an image you can upload on a specific page or post.
 That image is used in different ways, depending on the theme.
-The featured image is usually what’s displayed when you post a link to your website page or blog post on Facebook, among other things.
+For example, when you post a link to your website page or blog post on social media, the featured image may be displayed.

 For instance, let’s say you installed Gravity Forms on your website to create a contact form.
-You create the form and then Gravity Forms gives you this little bit of code to paste on the page that may look something like this:
+You create the form in Gravity Forms and then they gives you this little bit of code to paste on the page that may look something like this:

 [ gravityform id=”” title=”false” description=”false” ]